html-validate/html-validate/docs/rules/hidden-focusable.md

 - Remove `aria-hidden`.
 - Remove the element from the DOM instead.
+- Use `tabindex="-1"` to remove the element from tab order.
-- Use the `hidden` attribute or similar means to hide the element.
+- Use `hidden`, `inert` or similar means to hide or disable the element.

 ## Rule details